Prospective grad students

 I am happy with work with new grad students or students already at

 MIT.
-I can supervise students not only in physics, but also other
+For students already here, I can supervise students not only in physics, but also other

 departments such as math or computer science.
 I would also be happy